mzhang-cool/NHANES_heart_disease_prediction/README.md

   This script cleans the data, build the models and compare them
 4. App & Call_model
   Make a GUI application based on the model built from step 3
+# This work is completed by mzheng-cool and TimJheng